 So where are they?
 Does that mean younger people aren’t getting prepared?
 Or does it mean they’re just not attending these shows?

-Stevens doesn’t have an explanation.
+Stevens didn’t have an explanation.
 Perhaps people are getting info from the Internet.
 Or perhaps there are other worldly distractions keeping them away from expos.

 Till the World Ends